-During 2020/2021 academic year, Royd Nursery Infant School federated with Deepcar St John’s.
-This means that the two schools have a shared Executive Head teacher and Governing Body, which operates in the best interest of the schools, both jointly and individually.
-This brings many benefits to each school on a management level and allows the Governor’s to work as a larger team.
+During the 2020/2021 academic year, Royd Nursery Infant School federated Deepcar St John’s.
+This means that the two schools have a shared Executive Head Teacher and Governing Body, which operate in the interest of both schools, both jointly and individually.
+This brings many benefits to each school on a management level and allows the Governors to work as a larger team.

 Our Federation Governing Body has members varying from teachers, support staff, parents and members of the local community.
-They work as a team with the Executive Head, Miss Jones, for the benefit of pupils at both Royd Nursery Infant School and Deepcar St John’s.
+They work as a team with the Executive Head Teacher, Miss Jones, for the benefit of the pupils at both Royd Nursery Infant School and Deepcar St John’s.

 We are very lucky to have an exceptionally strong team at Deepcar Federation, with everyone playing their part, no matter how small.
-This coupled with a clear vision from the Executive Head and Senior Leadership team, ensures the smooth and effective running of both schools, creating an environment which grows resourceful, creative, reflective, curious, collaborative and resilient learners.
+This, coupled with a clear vision from the Executive Head Teacher and senior leadership teams, ensures the smooth and effective running of both schools.
+This continues to create an environment which grows resourceful, creative, reflective, curious, collaborative and resilient learners.

-All Governors are volunteers, including representatives from the Parish of St John’s Deepcar, in the Diocese of Sheffield, the Local Authority, parents of pupils and teaching staff at the school.
-We’re here to give the school a strategic direction and to act as a critical friend – helping to guide the Executive Head in the running of both schools.
+All Governors are volunteers.
+Representatives include: The Parish of St John’s Deepcar in the Diocese of Sheffield, the Local Authority, parents of pupils and teaching staff at the schools.
+Governors are there to give the school a strategic direction and to act as a critical friend – helping to guide the Executive Head Teacher in the running of both schools.

-Meetings take place at least once every term but can be called as and when necessary.
-Governors also have regular meetings with staff to find out how the school is progressing towards its targets and follow up on inspection reports.
-As well as meetings, the Governors also attend school functions, undertake visits to classrooms, talk to the children – gaining their views, observe lessons and help out with school visits.
+Meetings take place at least once every term, but can be called as and when necessary.
+Governors also have regular meetings with staff.
+This is to find out how the school is progressing towards its targets and follow up on inspection reports.
+As well as meetings, the Governors also attend school functions, undertake visits to classrooms and talk to the children – gaining pupil’s views, observing lessons and helping out with school visits.

-The working of the governing body is managed through a series of committees.
-Each governor attending committee meetings across the year which consider aspects of Finance, Personnel and Premises, Standards Teaching and Learning, Well-Being and Safeguarding.
-There are also named governors with responsibility for Safeguarding, Headteacher Appraisal and Health and Safety.
-Many governors have a link role looking at specific areas of the school or curriculum and report to the full governing body.
-Full details of the roles and responsibility of the governors of Deepcar Primary Partnership can be found at the bottom of this page.
+The working of the governing body is managed through a series of committee meetings across the year.
+These meetings consider aspects of: Finance, Personnel and Premises, Standards of Teaching and Learning, Well-Being and Safeguarding.
+There are also named governors with a responsibility for Safeguarding, Head Teacher Appraisal and Health and Safety.
+Many governors have a link role looking at specific areas of the schools or curriculum.
+Governors also report to the full governing body.
+Full details of the roles and responsibilities of the governors of Deepcar Primary Partnership can be found at the bottom of this page.

-Governors regularly attend training sessions to help keep them up to date with changes in schools and education and to help them do their job effectively.
+Governors regularly attend training sessions to help keep them up to date with changes in schools and education, whilst helping them to do their job effectively.

-If you would like any further information or you are interested in becoming a governor please contact our chair of governors via the following email address email@example.com
+If you would like any further information, or you are interested in becoming a governor, then please contact our Chair of Governors via the following email address – firstname.lastname@example.org

 What do Governors actually do?

-Our Job is to be a ‘critical friend’ to the Senior Leadership team, both supporting and challenging them (and each other!) to make sure we are all always doing out best for the Deepcar Federation children and families.
+The governor’s job is to be a ‘critical friend’ to the senior leadership team, both supporting and challenging them (and each other!).
+This ensures they are all always doing their best for the Deepcar Federation’s children and families.

-A vital part of what they do is monitor how our strategic plans (SIDP) are going in practice and that we are delivering our vision and ethos.
-Set standards of behaviour inteview and select staff.
+A vital part of the role is to monitor strategic plans (SIDP) are going in practice and that both schools are delivering their visions and ethos.
+Governors also help set standards of behaviour and select staff.

-They oversee the financial performance of the schools (School Budget, Pupil Premium, Sports Premium) to ensure that we are getting value for money and that we are spending it where is best supports the children.
+They oversee the financial performance of the schools (school budget, Pupil Premium and Sports Premium) to ensure that we are getting value for money and that we are spending it, where is best supports the children.

-We also hold the Executive Head to account for the educational performance of the school.
-This means we ask challenging questions to the Head and the Senior Leaders to ensure children are getting the best education available at our school.
+Governors also hold the Executive Head Teacher to account for the educational performances of the schools.
+This means governors ask challenging questions to the Executive Head Teacher and senior leaders to ensure that children are getting the best education available at both schools.

-How do we monitor the schools in Federation?
+How do we monitor the schools in the Federation?

-Monitoring can take many different forms.
-It may mean visiting the school, joining lessons, as well as meeting teachers and other staff.
-It can mean reading and asking questions about school information, such as children’s progress and attainment or our staff teams.
+Monitoring can take many forms.
+It may mean visiting the schools and joining lessons, as well as meeting teachers and other staff.
+It can mean reading and asking questions about the school information, including, children’s progress and attainment of our staff teams.

-Governors talk to children about what they think about school, sometimes by attending school council meetings, asking them what they think in class or by having lunch with them.
-We always learn a lot from their opinions and try to include these in our decision making.
+Governors talk to children about what they think about school.
+Sometimes this is done by attending school council meetings, asking them what they think in class or by having lunch with them.
+We can learn a lot from the children’s opinions and always try to include these in our decision making.

-Parent and carer views are vital and we try to attend important information evenings, parent forum and PTFA.
-We use surveys to understand a range of different perspectives and are currently developing our use of working parties to support continuous school improvement.
+Parent and carer views are vital and governors try to attend important information evenings, take part in parent forums and PTFA.
+Governors use surveys to understand a range of different perspectives and are currently developing their use of working parties to support continuous school improvement.

 Roles & Governor Types